aws-samples/aws-refactoring-to-serverless/CONTRIBUTING.md

 * Each contributor should implement and document one refactoring from the [Pattern Catalog](README.md#Refactoring-Patterns).
 * The implementation of the 'before' and 'after' examples can be in Typescript
-* The 'after' example should use CDK
+* The 'after' example should use AWS CDK
 * The README should show how to run the project, and how behavior 'before' and 'after' is identical.
-* From security, you must run your project through [cdk-nag](https://github.com/cdklabs/cdk-nag) and address critical findings.
+* From security compliance, you must add [cdk-nag](https://github.com/cdklabs/cdk-nag) and address critical findings.

 ## Reporting Bugs